-We further performed the univariate test and compared the survival functions of countries, focusing on institutional quality and financial development.
-We divide countries into two groups using the median of each IQ and FD index as reference criteria: countries with superior or inferior institutional qualities; financially developed or less-developed (developing) countries.
-As is evident from Figure 3, Kaplan-Meier survival curves with better institutional qualities lie below those with inferior institutions, leading to the consideration that institutions have a positive relationship with the survival probability of small businesses in European emerging markets.
-Interestingly, gaps between curves are quite extensive between groups in National governance and Corruption control with larger chi-square statistics.
+We further performed a univariate test and compared the survival functions of countries, focusing on institutional quality and financial development.
+The results are shown in Figure 3 and Online Appendix Figure A1.
+We divide countries into two groups using the median of each

+IQ and FD index as reference criteria: countries with superior or inferior institutional qualities; financially developed or less-developed (developing) countries.
+As Panel (a) of Figure 3 illustrates in the case of Rule of law, Kaplan-Meier survival curves with better institutional qualities lie below those with inferior institutions, suggesting that institutions have a positive relationship with the survival probability of small businesses in European emerging markets.
+Interestingly, gaps between curves are quite extensive between groups in National governance and Corruption control with larger chi-square statistics (Panels (c) and (e) of Figure A1).
 Meanwhile, the relationship between survival functions and the extent of financial development is ambiguous.
-Looking at Liquid liabilities, Private credit, and Bank assets, survival curves with higher scores lie above those with lower scores, bringing about the expectation that the development of financial institutions will extend throughout the duration of business operations.
-In contrast, Market capitalization and Stock trading volume are likely to have adverse effects on survival time.
+In fact, with regard to Liquid liabilities, Private credit, and Bank assets, survival curves with higher scores lie above those with lower scores, leading us to expect that financial institution development will extend throughout the duration of business operations (Panels (g), (h), and (i) of Figure A1).
+In contrast, as Panel (c) of Figure 3 demonstrates, Market capitalization is likely to adversely affect survival time.
+Stock trading volume shows a pattern similar to that of Market capitalization (Panel (k) of Figure A1).
 Thus, in European emerging markets, small businesses possibly experience great survival competition in countries with advanced financial markets and developed capital markets.
-Both in terms of institutional quality and financial development, we observe that a higher Comprehensive index score reduces the risk of company failure.
+As displayed in Panels (b) and (d) of Figure 3, both in terms of institutional quality and financial development, we observe that a higher Comprehensive index score reduces the risk of company failure.